plabayo/rama/README.md

 rama is a proxy framework using Tokio written purely in Rust, it's services all the way down.

-The name is Japanese for rama, the mascot and spiritual inspiration of this proxy framework.
+The name is Japanese for llama, the mascot and spiritual inspiration of this proxy framework.

-> rama is in early development and not ready for production use yet.
-> Use this framework at your own risk and your own responsibility.

 Look into [rama's README](./rama/README.md) for more information.